Skip to main content

 6. Review and refine

-Most likely, the first open loop solution is only the first step in an exciting journey.
-Once the open loop payment system is launched and working, it’s time to focus on improvement and further development.
+Most likely, the first open-loop solution is only the first step in an exciting journey.
+Once the open-loop payment system is launched and working, it’s time to focus on improvement and further development.
 Here, feedback from customers and employees is essential.
 Furthermore, in order to build on the momentum of the launch, it would be advisable to:

 • Monitor the uptake in order to understand how customers accept the new payment option and where more opportunities might be